Nike Air Foamposite Pro

 - The Foamposite’s two silhouettes, the Foamposite One and the Foamposite Pro, will be celebrating their 20th anniversary in 2017.
-To commemorate this, several colorways have been released and others will be released throughout the year.

 - Juelz Santana, T.I., Andre Drummond, D’Angelo Russell, Q-Tip, DeMar DeRozan, and Marshawn Lynch are some celebrities were seen wearing the Nike Air Foamposite Pro.